Moving to a new place can

 Checklist for Moving In

 - Apply for a family doctor.
 Call 1 (844) 491-5891 if you're looking for a family doctor, nurse practitioner, or other primary health care service.
-There are also a variety of programs and services available to people without family physicians, outlined in this PDF from the Nova Scotia Health Authority.
+There are also a variety of programs and services available to people without family physicians, outlined by the Nova Scotia Health Authority.

 - School registration.
 Registering your children for school is quick and easy – to get started, visit our Education page and find contact information for local schools.